castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 Please note that the construct library doesn't have to be built to be imported by its consumers.

-### Build the construct library
+### Build the Construct Library

-Execute the following command to build the construct library
+To build the construct library execute

 ```bash
 nx run <LibName>:build